Lecture and section information

 - Or pick a favorite from the many available

-Readings from the course text will be listed on the course page before class.
+Readings from the course notes will be listed on the course page before class.
 You are responsible for reading before lecture.

-There will usually be weekly homeworks, which are due in class on Monday.
-These problems will involve a mix of short answers, plots, and computations done in MATLAB.
+There will be twelve one-week homeworks, typically assigned Friday and due the following Friday.
+These problems will involve a mix of proofs and computations done in MATLAB.
 Homework should be typed and submitted as PDF files on CMS.
 After they are graded, homework scores will be posted to CMS.
 Regrade requests must be submitted within one week of receiving the graded homework.

-There will be one midterm and one final exam:
+There will be take-home midterm and final exams.